-Michael Sancilio (Executive Director) is a Vice President and Head of the Private Fund Client Service Team at Neuberger Berman LLC.
+Michael Sancilio (Executive Director) is a Director of Client Services at Ehrenkranz Partners L.P.
 Michael obtained a Master of Business Administration from Baruch College’s Zicklin School of Business and completed his undergraduate studies at New York University with a BA in Economics.
 Michael resides in New York City with his husband and two pets.

 HISTORY OF 5TH FLOOR

 5th Floor Theatre – originally named 5th Floor Productions – was conceived and launched in early 2008 by recent college graduates working full-time in the fields of finance, law, and film and theatre production.
 The idea was to offer a “drama club” experience for young professionals, particularly those not pursuing careers in theatre but nonetheless possessing the talent and passion for the performing arts.